-The first generation of nuclear fusion power plants will have to be built from materials capable of operating reliably when subjected to high fluences of 14MeV neutrons.
-In particular, structural steels surrounding a burning tokamak plasma must be robust to both displacement damage and radioactivation, in order to achieve sufficient operational availability and simplify the decommissioning process [1].
-At present, the leading candidate materials for applications in the first wall and tritium breeding modules are reduced activation ferritic-martensitic (RAFM) steels [2, 3] such as EUROFER-97 [4]; unlike the stainless steels widely used in current tokamak experiments, these are ferromagnetic and as such have an effect on the confining magnetic field which is more complex than just the electromagnetic induction of eddy currents.
-Ferromagnetism will alter both the equilibrium arrangement of flux surfaces - and in fact is used as a means of reducing toroidal field ripple [5, 6] - and the time-dependent response of the vessel to changes in the plasma position or current.
+The first generation of nuclear fusion power plants will have to be built from materials capable of operating reliably when subjected to high fluences of 14 MeV neutrons.
+In particular, structural steels surrounding a burning tokamak plasma must be robust to both displacement damage and radioactivation in order to achieve sufficient operational availability and simplify the decommissioning process.
+At present, the leading candidate materials for applications in the first wall and tritium breeding modules are reduced activation ferriticmartensitic (RAFM) steels such as EUROFER-97; unlike the stainless steels widely used in current tokamak experiments, these are ferromagnetic and as such have an effect on the confining magnetic field, which is more complex than just the electromagnetic induction of eddy currents.
+Ferromagnetism will alter both the equilibrium arrangement of flux surfaces-and in fact is used as a means of reducing toroidal field ripple-and the time-dependent response of the vessel to changes in the plasma position or current.

-At the same time, it is known to be advantageous for tokamak performance to operate at large values of plasma elongation, defined as the ratio of vertical to horizontal extents of its cross-section [7].
-Increasing elongation beyond the value it would naturally take in a uniform vertical field leads to axisymmetric instability; such vertical displacement events (VDEs), which would proceed at the Alfvén velocity in the absence of a vessel, are slowed to 'resistive wall' timescales by the presence of surrounding conductors, to such a point they may be tamed by an active feedback control system.
+At the same time, it is known to be advantageous for tokamak performance to operate at large values of plasma elongation, defined as the ratio of vertical to horizontal extents of its cross section.
+Increasing elongation beyond the value it would naturally take in a uniform vertical field leads to axisymmetric instability; such vertical displacement events (VDEs), which would proceed at the Alfvén velocity in the absence of a vessel, are slowed to "resistive wall" time-scales by the presence of surrounding conductors, to such a point they may be tamed by an active feedback control system.

-Vertical stability is an important issue in tokamak reactor design; reliable plasma positioning is important for moderating divertor heat loads [8], but at worst VDEs involving high-energy plasmas can lead to extreme heat loads and electromagnetic forces upon impact with the vessel wall which will be intolerable in reactor-scale tokamaks [9].
-Hence, there is a vital need to understand changes to the plasma's vertical stability characteristics when significant quantities of the material surrounding the plasma is exchanged for a ferromagnetic equivalent.
-It is this need which motivates the present study, which encompasses two closely-related analytical model problems - one in an infinite aspect ratio (i.e. cylindrical) geometry, section 2, and one in a spherical geometry, section 3.
-We bookend these with a short introduction to ferromagnetism in tokamaks (section 1.1) and a discussion of possible implications for the design of future devices with opportunities for further study (section 4).
+Vertical stability is an important issue in tokamak reactor design; reliable plasma positioning is important for moderating divertor heat loads, but at worst, VDEs involving high-energy plasmas can lead to extreme heat loads and electromagnetic forces upon the impact with the vessel wall, which will be intolerable in reactor-scale tokamaks.
+Hence, there is a vital need to understand changes to the plasma's vertical stability characteristics when significant quantities of the material surrounding the plasma are exchanged for a ferromagnetic equivalent.
+It is this need that motivates the present study, which encompasses two closely related analytical model problems-one in an infinite aspect ratio (i.e., cylindrical) geometry (Sec.
+II) and one in a spherical geometry (Sec.
+III).
+We bookend these with a short introduction to ferromagnetism in tokamaks (Sec.
+IA) and a discussion of possible implications for the design of future devices with opportunities for further study (Sec.
+IV).

-1.1 Ferromagnetic materials in tokamaks
+A. Ferromagnetic materials in tokamaks

-Ferromagnetic materials are distinguished by a constitutive relation between the magnetic field \boldsymbol{H} and magnetic flux density \boldsymbol{B} within their volume which differs dramatically from that for conventional materials, $\boldsymbol{B} = \mu_0 \boldsymbol{H}$, where μ_0 is the magnetic permeability of free space.
-The permeability of a ferromagnet is much larger at small \boldsymbol{H} but saturates at large applied fields; in a tokamak, the dominant toroidal field can be expected to drive the material deep into saturation (the saturating magnetic field is $\mu_0 H_s \sim 0.25$ T for EUROFER-97 [4]).
-The effective magnetic permeability as experienced by the poloidal magnetic field, μ_1 , then depends upon the saturation magnetisation of the material M_s and the applied toroidal magnetic field H{φ} , if the poloidal field strength is significantly weaker than the toroidal.
-This expression defines the effective relative magnetic permeability $\tilde{\mu}$; for EUROFER-97, the saturation magnetisation is $\mu_0 M_s \sim 1.8 \text{T}$ [4], so a toroidal field of a couple of Tesla amounts to $\tilde{\mu} \sim 2$, with larger values for weaker fields.
+Ferromagnetic materials are distinguished by a constitutive relation between the magnetic field H and magnetic flux density B within their volume, which differs dramatically from that for conventional materials, $B = \mu_0 H$ , where $\mu_0$ is the magnetic permeability of free space.
+The permeability of a ferromagnet is much larger at small H but saturates at large applied fields; in a tokamak, the dominant toroidal field can be expected to drive the material deep into saturation (the saturating magnetic field is $\mu_0 H_s \sim 0.25 \text{ T}$ for EUROFER-97).
+The effective magnetic permeability as experienced by the poloidal magnetic field, $\mu_1$ , then, depends upon the saturation magnetization of the material $M_s$ and the applied toroidal magnetic field $H{\phi}$ , if the poloidal field strength is significantly weaker than the toroidal.
+This expression defines the effective relative magnetic permeability $\tilde{\mu}$ ; for EUROFER-97, the saturation magnetization is $\mu_0 M_s \sim 1.8 \text{ T}$ , so a toroidal field of a couple of Tesla amounts to $\tilde{\mu} \sim 2$ , with larger values for weaker fields.